- 1 can (20 ounces) pineapple chunks

 - Fresh mint, optional

-> - Drain pineapple chunks, reserving juice; refrigerate pineapple.
-Add water to juice if necessary to measure 3/4 cup.
-In a large bowl, combine the juice, crushed pineapple, sour cream and pudding mix until blended.
-Cover and refrigerate for at least 3 hours or until thickened.
+- Drain pineapple chunks, reserving juice; refrigerate pineapple. add water to juice if necessary to measure 3/4 cup.
+In a bowl, combine the juice, crushed pineapple, sour cream and pudding mix until blended.
+Cover and refrigerate for at least 3 hours.

-> - In a large bowl, combine the bananas, blueberries, peaches, strawberries, grapes and pineapple chunks.
+- In a large bowl, combine the bananas, blueberries, peaches, strawberries, grapes and pineapple chunks.
 Spread pudding mixture over the top.
 Garnish with mint if desired.
 Yield: 12-14 servings.

 Reviews forPudding-Topped Fruit Salad

 "I took this to a dinner tonight and brought home a nearly empty bowl.
 I used sugar free pudding and added a few more strawberries and blueberries but no other changes.
 I added some cut strawberries to the top for serving.
 This is a delicious salad and could even be served for dessert.
 I highly recommend this recipe.Volunteer Field Editor"